Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: A modern duality

-If $u>0$, then the primal and dual programs have the optimal solutions respectively, and there is no duality gap.
-However, if $u=0$, the primal program is not solvable although the dual program has 0 maximum at and there is no duality gap.
-Therefore, for any $u\in (0,+\infty)$, is well defined and $\Phi(0)$ is undefined.
-In addition, it is easy to verify that $\Psi(v)=\frac{1}{(v+2)^2}$ for any $v=(-2,+\infty)$ and $\Psi(-2)$ is undefined.
+If $u>0$, the primal and dual programs have optimal solutions respectively, and there is no duality gap.
+However, if $u=0$, the primal program is not solvable, although the dual program has 0 maximum at and there is no duality gap.
+Therefore, for any $u\in (0,+\infty)$, is well-defined and $\Phi(0)$ is undefined.
+In addition, it is easy to verify that the $\Psi(v)=\frac{1}{(v+2)^2}$ for any $v=(-2,+\infty)$ and $\Psi(-2)$ is undefined.